 Setting up pathways to support a new generation of farmers is essential if our future food systems are to function.
 At the time of writing, there are seven established Farmstarts of different kinds across the UK, all using different models to achieve the same thing – supported, on the job training for people wanting to create viable small farm businesses.
 Farmstarts provide access to land, to community, to teaching and mentoring and business development.

-This piece of work has been funded by Necessity and is a collaboration between UAC and The Landworkers Alliance, which coordinates the national Farmstart Network.
+This 2021 piece of work was funded by Necessity and was a collaboration between UAC and The Landworkers Alliance, which coordinates the national Farmstart Network.
 LWA and UAC co-designed the workshop programme and the workshop content was taught by growers at Tamar Grow Local, Kindling Trust, Mach Maethlon, and OrganicLea.
 A huge thanks to them.

-The LWA produced the guide ‘How to set up a FarmStart’ in 2019.
-This provides a template for our process.
+In 2019, the LWA produced the original, definitive ‘How to set up a FarmStart’ guide.
+This provided a template for our workshop process.

 The workshops followed the LWA guide and looked in depth at:

 - Feasibility study process